Dominic Turgeon

-Dominic Turgeon (born February 25, 1996) is a Canadian-born American professional ice hockey player currently under contract with Ässät of the Liiga.
+Dominic Turgeon (born February 25, 1996) is a Canadian-American professional ice hockey player currently under contract with the Kassel Huskies of the DEL2.
 Turgeon was drafted 63rd overall by the Detroit Red Wings in the 2014 NHL Entry Draft.

 Playing career

 Amateur

 Turgeon was drafted 64th overall by the Portland Winterhawks in the 2011 WHL Bantam Draft.
 During the 2011–12 season, Turgeon made his Western Hockey League (WHL) debut, appearing in one game.

 Turgeon played for the USA Hockey National Team Development Program during the 2012–13 season, recording three assists in seven games.

 Turgeon scored three goals and five assists in 54 regular season games for the Portland Winterhawks in the 2012–13 season, when the Winterhawks won the Ed Chynoweth Cup.

 During the 2013–14 season, Turgeon recorded ten goals and 21 assists in 65 regular season games for the Winterhawks with an additional two goals and six assists in 21 playoff games, as the Hawks advanced to the WHL Finals for the second straight season, before losing to the WHL Champions Edmonton Oil Kings.

 During the 2014–15 season, Turgeon recorded 18 goals and 25 assists in 67 regular season games for the Winterhawks.
 During the playoffs, he recorded eight goals and one assist in 17 playoff games, losing in the Western Conference Finals to the eventual WHL Champions Kelowna Rockets.
 On September 25, 2015, Turgeon was named team captain of the Winterhawks.

 During the 2015–16 season, Turgeon recorded 36 goals and 34 assists in 72 regular season games for the Winterhawks, leading the team in scoring.
 During the playoffs, he was limited to just two playoff games after having season-ending surgery on his right shoulder.